4ARMED/ansible-role-exim/README.md

 ## Author Information

-This role was created in 2015 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+This role was created in 2015 by [Jeff Geerling](http://jeffgeerling.com/), then forked by 4ARMED in 2016 to add extra configuration.